Laser ultrasonics: Ultrasound detection by laser

 For scientific investigations in the early 1980s, Michelson interferometers were exploited.
-They were capable of measuring ultrasonic signals quantitatively, in typical ranges of 20nm down to 5pm.
-They possessed a broadband frequency response, up to about 50MHz.
+They were capable of measuring ultrasonic signals quantitatively, in typical ranges of 20 nm down to 5pm.
+They possessed a broadband frequency response, up to about 50 MHz.
 Unfortunately, for good signals, they required samples that had polished surfaces.
 They suffered from serious sensitivity loss when used on rough industrial surfaces.

 A significant breakthrough for the application of laser ultrasonics came in 1986, when the first optical interferometer capable of reasonable detection sensitivity on rough industrial surfaces was demonstrated.
 Monchalin et al. at the National Research Council of Canada in Boucherville showed that a Fabry–Pérot interferometer system could assess optical speckle returning from rough surfaces.
 It provided the impetus for the translation of laser ultrasonics into industrial applications.

 Today, ultrasound waves may be detected optically by a variety of techniques.
 Most techniques use continuous or long pulse (typically of tens of microseconds) lasers but some use short pulses to down convert very high frequencies to DC in a classic pump-probe configuration with the generation.
 Some techniques (notably conventional Fabry–Pérot detectors) require high frequency stability and this usually implies long coherence length.

 Common detection techniques include: interferometry (homodyne or heterodyne or Fabry–Pérot) and optical beam deflection (GCLAD) or knife edge detection.

 With GCLAD, (Gas-coupled laser acoustic detection), a laser beam is passed through a region where one wants to measure or record the acoustic changes.
 The ultrasound waves create changes in the air's index of refraction.
 When the laser encounters these changes, the beam slightly deflects and displaces to a new course.
 This change is detected and converted to an electric signal by a custom-built photodetector.
 This enables high sensitivity detection of ultrasound on rough surfaces for frequencies up to 10 MHz.